The Brexit election is a battle for Britain's future

 Whilst a Conservative government would aim to balance the books by 2025, Labour would borrow an extra £250 billion to spend on roads, rail, energy projects and scientific research.

 If Labour were to win the election it would raise taxes on higher earners and businesses by more than £48 billion.
-It would nationalize the railways and the water companies, scrap university tuition fees, and introduce a raft of new rights for workers
+It would nationalize the railways, scrap university tuition fees, and introduce a raft of new rights for workers

 The Conservatives would reduce corporation tax to 17%, one of the lowest levels in the developed world.
 Labour would increase it to 26% by the end of the decade.